polinchw/reattach-to-pv/README.md

 helm install --name tomcat --namespace tomcat . -f values.yaml
 ```

-Doing a get on the pvc will show the attachment to the original PV.
+Doing a get on the PVC will show the attachment to the original PV.

 ```
 NAME     STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS   AGE